 (i) Sanctions for Violations.

 (1) Disciplinary or Remedial Action.
-Upon receiving information from any source that the attorney has violated section (b) or (c) of this Rule or the order of the Court of Appeals, Bar Counsel shall investigate the matter.
+Upon receiving information from any source that the attorney has violated section (b) or (c) of this Rule or the order of the Supreme Court, Bar Counsel shall investigate the matter.
 In addition to any other remedy, Bar Counsel may file a Petition for Disciplinary or Remedial Action pursuant to Rule 19-721 based on the violation.

 (2) Injunction.
 Upon receiving information from any source that the attorney is violating sections (b) or (c) of this Rule, Bar Counsel may institute or intervene in an action in any court with jurisdiction to enjoin the respondent from further violations.

 (3) Contempt.
-If the attorney violates an order of the Court of Appeals, Bar Counsel may request the initiation of a proceeding for constructive criminal contempt pursuant to Rule 15-205 and may institute a proceeding for constructive civil contempt pursuant to Rule 15-206.
+If the attorney violates an order of the Supreme Court, Bar Counsel may request the initiation of a proceeding for constructive criminal contempt pursuant to Rule 15-205 and may institute a proceeding for constructive civil contempt pursuant to Rule 15-206.